Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

 Rare-earth elements tend to be singly ionized in the photospheres of F, G, and K stars of interest for many elemental abundance studies.
-The spectrum of singly ionized samarium (Sm~\textsc{ii}) received attention almost simultaneously by the Univ.\ of Wisconsin-Madison (UW) laboratory astrophysics team and by a team at the Univ.\ of Western Ontario (UWO) (\citealt{lawler06}, \citealt{rehse06}).
-Publications from these groups did not include comparisons to the measurements from the other group. \citet{lawler08} completed comparisons from the two sets of measurements in a separate note. {Fig.~\ref{labhisto} shows a histogram of lifetime measurement differences in common to the two studies with a one standard deviation Gaussian superposed, and a similar histogram comparison for Einstein A coefficients which include BFs.} It is clear from these histograms that radiative lifetime uncertainties are overly conservative and BFs uncertainties are satisfactory but perhaps slightly too optimistic in at least one of two sets of measurements.
+The spectrum of singly ionized samarium (Sm~\textsc{ii}) received special attention~\citep{lawler06,rehse06}, \citet{lawler08} completed comparisons from the two sets of measurements. {Fig.~\ref{labhisto} shows a histogram of lifetime measurement differences between the two studies with a one standard deviation Gaussian superposed, and a similar histogram comparison for Einstein A coefficients which include BFs.} It is clear from these histograms that radiative lifetime uncertainties are overly conservative and BFs uncertainties are satisfactory but perhaps slightly too optimistic in at least one of two sets of measurements.